Imagine never worrying about money again.

 How long it takes depends on how extreme you are with it (I prefer a more casual approach, personally), how high you can push your income, how the economy behaves, and how resilient your investing approach is to a weaker economy.

 And that last point is something to be aware of.
 One thing that concerns me is that this “FIRE” (financially independent retire early) movement on the internet is a rather new phenomenon.
-A lot of people promise the ability to retire early quickly, but it’s partially because they’ve enjoyed a 9-year bull market in what is so far the second-longest continuous economic expansion in U.S. history.
+A lot of people promise the ability to retire early quickly, but it’s partially because they’ve enjoyed a stimulus-driven bull market.
 And many people in the community come from a somewhat privileged background.

-I think a lot of people are going to be in for a shock when they see first hand that yes, markets can go down too.
+I think a lot of people are going to be in for a shock when they see first hand that yes, markets can go down or sideways too.

 That’s why, personally, I view the dividend stock approach as being more resilient than the index fund approach, although a combination of both is great too.